 Manufacturing Workforce Innovation Project

 The Workforce Innovation Project in Grand Junction is a course designed by local manufacturers and educators to create a library of skills training for the manufacturing sector.
-This program includes an online platform, as well as evening and weekend lab hours to ensure flexibility to each student.
+This Workforce Innovation Project program includes an online platform and evening and weekend lab hours to ensure flexibility for each student.

 MANUFACTURING SKILLS - OVERVIEW

 - A collaborative effort between Mesa County Workforce Center, The Business Incubator, GJmakerspace, Grand Junction Chamber of Commerce, and local manufacturers.

 - Provides manufacturing skills training geared toward real-world application